Medical device battery repair

 Medical device battery pack assembly and testing

 Rebuilding medical device batteries demands higher precision than standard consumer electronics battery repair.
-Portable oxygen concentrators — for example, the Inogen One G3 with an 8-cell Li-Ion pack or the Philips SimplyGo with a 14.4V lithium block — are devices on which a patient may be vitally dependent.
-Cell selection is therefore especially strict: we use only high-quality SONY, SAMSUNG or PANASONIC cells from verified suppliers, and every cell is individually tested before assembly.
+Portable oxygen concentrators — for example, the Inogen One G3 with an 8-cell Li-ion pack or the Philips SimplyGo with a 14.4V lithium block — are devices on which a patient may be vitally dependent.
+Cell selection is therefore especially strict: we use only high-quality Li-ion cells from verified suppliers, and every cell is individually tested before assembly.

 The assembly process includes precise cell matching by internal resistance (within ±5 mΩ) and capacity (within ±30 mAh), spot welding with pure nickel strip, BMS board connection, and full capacity verification using a calibrated electronic load.
 For infusion pump and patient monitor batteries we also verify the communication interface between the battery and the device — many medical instruments use the SMBus or I²C protocol to read battery status.
 After assembly we run three full charge-discharge cycles to verify capacity stability and BMS protection functions.
-All work is performed at our service centre at Silmaču iela 6, Riga.
+All work is performed at our service centre.

 Custom battery solutions for healthcare equipment